Achievable logoAchievable logo

 Paired passages

-One of the above passages will also be what’s called a paired passage.
+One of the above passages may also appear as a paired passage.
 It looks something like this:

 Annotated ACT paired passages

-There will be a “Passage A” and a “Passage B,” and your job is to navigate two sets of text along with their questions.
+You’ll see a “Passage A” and a “Passage B,” and your job is to work with two texts and their shared question set.

 1. First, ask questions about Passage A (for this particular passage above, that includes questions 1-3)